 Emergency Manager Salary

 Median pay for Emergency Managers in the United States is around $66K annually.
 Residence is the biggest factor affecting pay for this group, followed by career length.
 Most Emergency Managers like their work and job satisfaction is high.
 Most report receiving medical and dental coverage from their employers and more than half collect vision insurance.
 More than half of Emergency Managers (63 percent) survey respondents are men.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Emergency Manager